San Joaquin’s Experts Weigh in on How to Master Self-Care, Health, and Wellness in 2019

 “It’s kind of amazing to me how many people still think that fast food is good for you; even vegetarians think that it’s okay to eat McDonald’s French fries,” states Dr. Green.
 “You know what one of the best ‘fast foods’ is?
 Eating an apple,” she quips.

 With every company jumping on the “all-natural” bandwagon, though, it can be hard to tell the difference between what’s healthy and what’s just a marketing slogan.
+Plus, there are a lot of new natural products – like Toki Botanicals Coffee Berry – that haven’t had extensive testing done to it yet but there is some research that shows that it is safe and provides nutritional benefit for the consumer.
 That’s why Dr. Green studies companies very carefully before she puts their products on her shelves at Green’s Nutrition-with her degree in Respiratory Therapy and a Doctorate from the Holistic Lifestyle Institute, Dr. Green takes natural health seriously.

 “Natural health really just means using nutrition and botanicals as a means of achieving health rather than using pharmaceuticals,” she says.
 “Now, I’m not saying you shouldn’t use any pharmaceuticals-there’s a time and place for those-but natural health includes everything non-processed: food, herbs, vitamin and mineral supplements, homeopathy… Anything that is natural, from the earth.”